nicoguaro/FEM-Notes/README.md

 * [1-D Lagrange interpolation] (http://nbviewer.ipython.org/github/jgomezc1/FEM-Notes/blob/master/notebooks/LAGRANGE1D.ipynb) shows an example of Lagrange interpolation for further use in the derivation of finite element basis functions.
 * [Gauss integration of Finite Elements](http://nbviewer.ipython.org/github/jgomezc1/FEM-Notes/blob/master/notebooks/Gauss_Integration.ipynb) presents the common procedure of integrating finite elements, and how it is done using [Gauss quadrature](http://en.wikipedia.org/wiki/Gaussian_quadrature).
-* [Ritz Method](http://nbviewer.ipython.org/github/jgomezc1/FEM-Notes/blob/master/notebooks/Ritz_method.ipynb) introduces the concept of calculus of variations and show the Ritz method, that is the base of the Finite Element Method.
+* [Ritz Method](http://nbviewer.ipython.org/github/jgomezc1/FEM-Notes/blob/master/notebooks/Ritz_method.ipynb) introduces the concept of calculus of variations and shows the Ritz method, that is the base of the Finite Element Method.